 I know that sometimes an entire afternoon will go by and I’ll realize I haven’t filled my water bottle a single time!
 It’s so important to remember to hydrate.
 Sitting at a desk all day can make it difficult to remember, though.
 Once you get in the habit, it’s so much easier!

 Pack a Healthy Lunch

-When I was in college and on my feet all day between walking to classes and waiting tables, I could easily get away with eating pizza, burgers, and huge subs for lunch every day without gaining weight.
+When I was in college and on my feet all day between walking to classes and waiting tables, I could easily get away with eating pizza, burgers, and any other variety of unhealthy food for lunch every day without gaining weight.
 Now, not so much.
 I have to be far more conscious of what I’m eating during the day.
-I know if I go out to lunch I won’t eat as healthy, so I bring my lunch every day (except for special occasions).
+I know if I go out to lunch I won’t eat as healthy, so I bring my lunch almost every day.

 Take Advantage of Time at Home